 Burglary or Robbery Coverage

 Burglary and robbery are two very big concerns for many businesses.
-Commercial Crime Insurance will protect the property inside of your premises during business hours, and this overage extends to incidents where you or your employees are robbed while carrying out business off-site.
+Commercial Crime Insurance will protect the property inside your premises during business hours, and this overage extends to incidents where you or your employees are robbed while carrying out business off-site.

 Computer Fraud Coverage

 This type of insurance will protect against any losses that arise due to computer fraud or funds transfer fraud.
 This may occur via scams such as phishing or ransomware that involve using a computer to fraudulently transfer funds, securities or other types of property.

 Employee Dishonesty Coverage

 This offers you protection against any dishonest acts that are carried out by your employees, including the theft of property or money.
 This might also include damage made by an employee to your business’s property.

 Forgery or Alteration Coverage

 Forgery or alteration coverage protects against incidents where checks are fraudulently altered, signed, or written.
 For example, if a bookkeeper altered a check after it was signed and made it payable to their own account instead of that of the business, this type of coverage can prove useful.
 It will also cover any legal fees for defense if a lawsuit is filed against your company for refusing to pay for a forged check.